 Encrypting MySQL Backups

-Encryption is important component of secure environments.
-While being intangible property security doesn’t get enough attention when it comes to describing various systems.
-“Encryption support” is often the most of details what you can get asking how secure the system is.
-Other important details are often omitted, but the devil in details as we know.
-In this post I will describe how we secure backup copies in TwinDB.
+Encryption is an important component of secure environments.
+While being intangible, property security doesn’t get enough attention when it comes to describing various systems.
+“Encryption support” is often as detailed as it gets, if you ask how secure the system is.
+Other important facts are often omitted, but, as we know, the devil is in the details.
+In this post, I will describe how we secure backup copies at TwinDB.

 See the picture.
 This is what happens when encryption is used incorrectly.
-The encryption algorithm can be perfect, but poor choice of the mode results in a quite readable encrypted image.
-This mode is called “Electronic Code Book”, avoid it at all means.
+The encryption algorithm can be perfect, but poor choice of the mode results in a barely readable encrypted image.
+This mode is called “Electronic Code Book”, avoid it by all means.

 Another bright example of improper encryption use was illustrated in Venona project.

 The public key of the dispatcher is hard-coded in the agent (I’ll refer to it as firstname.lastname@example.org).
 The agent uses the public key email@example.com to send encrypted messages to the dispatcher.
-When a user registers new MySQL server in TwinDB the agent generates its own RSA keys pair, it’s referred as <UUID>@twindb.com, for example firstname.lastname@example.org .
+When a user registers a new MySQL server at TwinDB, the agent generates its own RSA keys pair, it’s referred as <UUID>@twindb.com, for example firstname.lastname@example.org .

 sec 2048R/17B2D796 2014-12-08